baby-sal/code_wars_and_other_challenges/README.md

 # codewarssolutions
-A repo with all the solutions of codewars katas I have done
+A repo with all the solutions of codewars katas and other challenges I have completed.